Go to the Students section

 Jane is a Professor in Primary and Community Care in the Faculty of Health and Life Sciences where she leads the Children and Families Research Group and is part of the Oxford Institute of Nursing, Midwifery & Allied Health Research (OxINMAHR).
 As a registered nurse and health visitor she has a long standing professional practice and research interest in child protection issues and work with vulnerable families.

-Jane has conducted extensive work in social care and NHS services and has had research grants from a range of organisations including: Action for Children, the NSPCC, Burdett Trust for Nursing, DH, NHS England, Higher Education Academy and the British Academy.
+Jane has conducted extensive work in social care and NHS services and has had research grants from a range of organisations including: Action for Children, the NSPCC, Burdett Trust for Nursing, DH, NHS England, Higher Education Academy, NIHR, Public Health England and the British Academy.
 Her current research programme centres on health visiting practice, work in schools, safeguarding children and child protection.
-Her post-doctoral Fellowship ‘Safeguarding Children: The Management and Organisation of Child Protection Responsibilities in Primary Care’ was a 3 year research programme funded by the Health Foundation Consortium.
 Recent research work has led to the development of ‘Think Baby’ an online learning resource which is being rolled out across the UK to help student HVs build skills in assessing mother-infant interaction.
-Jane has recently been awarded a James P. Smith / Florence...

 As Director of the Oxford School of Nursing and Midwifery (OSNM) I have responsibility for the strategic direction of the partnership between Oxford Brookes University, Oxford University Hospital Foundation Trust and Oxford Health Foundation Trust.
 The partnership offers unique opportunities in education and research for nurses at all levels and it is my responsibility to optimise these under the direction of the OSNM Board and the Oxford Health Partnership.